 On the other hand, young children will likely be thrown off more by staying in a new room, especially in your own home.
 We don’t want your toddler to decide he wants to permanently camp out on mom and dad’s floor!
 This could make for weeks of difficult nights.

 If you DO need to move your baby, consider setting up his temporary sleep space in an office or even a bathroom.
 Anywhere that is safe and has adequate circulation will work.
+Remember to double-check your recreated environment for safe sleep.
 If the only place is mom and dad’s room, try to provide a barrier, or at least considerable distance, between your bed and the baby.
-(A sheet hung with command strips from the ceiling does a great job of dividing the room.
-Just keep the sheet safely out of reach.
-I have a quick tutorial to show you how to do this HERE.)
+The Slumberpod is a fantastic barrier and keeps it dark.

 When you have visitors, so many things shift and change.
 This can mean that your baby is in a different room or going to bed at a different time than normal.
 Maintaining your everyday bedtime routine will help your baby to understand that she is getting ready for sleep, just like always!